jomjol/AI-on-the-edge-device-docs/docs/Choosing-the-Model.md

 # Model Selection

+!!!
+Warning
+    This page overlaps [Neural Network Types](../Neural-Network-Types).
+They should be merged to one page!

 In the [Graphical Configuration Page](Graphical-configuration), you can choose different models depending on your needs.

 This wiki page tries to help you on which model to select.